 Of course, milestones can do more than just show progress — they enable you to communicate what’s happening with the project.

-The difference between a task and a milestone
+The difference between a task and a project milestone

 While project plans should always strive to remain as simple and coherent as possible, making a distinction between tasks and milestones on larger and more complex projects might become a difficulty.